Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

 GPU acceleration
 ================

-🧑‍💻 Coming soon(tm); GPU acceleration is expected to be implemented in 2024.
+A GPU-enabled port of Magritte to python using pytorch can be found on `GitHub <https://github.com/Magritte-code/Magritte-torch>`_.
+Unless GPU acceleration is required, the C++ version of Magritte should be used, as the compiled C++ code is faster on CPU than the python version.
+Not all features of the C++ version are available in the python version.